How to Get a School Mobile App (and Get People to Use It)

 It’s okay—you don’t have to pretend.
 I’ve talked to enough school leaders to know you probably have a love-hate relationship with social media… and it might lean a little heavy toward hate.

 I get it.
 In the social media world, it’s so hard to keep control of your brand.
 In fact, private sector marketers say social media gives consumers (parents, students, anyone with an opinion about your district) just as much control over your brand and how it’s perceived as you have.
 And as I’m sure you know, probably from personal experience, people on the internet don’t always use their powers for good.

 Look at what happened just this year in Portage, Indiana, when one superintendent decided to end her district’s relationship with the local police department.
 The result?
 Just what you’d expect: major social media backlash.
 On the police department’s Facebook page, visitors posted vulgar, disparaging comments about the superintendent and her district, to the point that the mayor’s office had to intervene.
 Months later, the Portage Township Schools Facebook page still deals with negative comments about the decision.

 So you get the picture: a mobile strategy means your district needs an app.
-But just any app isn’t going to cut it.
+But just any school mobile app isn’t going to cut it.
 Just look at the numbers:

 - About one in four users abandon an app after just one use.

 - 62% of users will use an app less than 11 times before deleting.